 H6-1.
 Select Committee on Discipline and Expulsion.
-Any two Representatives may by written motion first delivered to the speaker move for the establishment of a Select Committee on Discipline and Expulsion to investigate the conduct of any other Representative.
-Upon being seconded, the motion is debatable, and passage of the motion requires a majority vote of the memberselect.
+Any five Representatives may by written motion first delivered to the speaker move for the establishment of a Select Committee on Discipline and Expulsion to investigate the conduct of any other Representative.
+Upon being seconded, the motion is debatable, and passage of the motion requires a majority vote of the members-elect.
 The Select Committee on Discipline and Expulsion shall be composed of nine members of the House of Representatives.
 The chair and vice chair of the select committee shall be chosen by the speaker of the House and may not both be members of the same political party.
 The other seven members of the select committee shall be chosen by the speaker of the House in consultation with the majority leader and the minority leader.
-No more than five members may be of the same political party.
+The party makeup of the select committee must be proportional to the party makeup of the House of Representatives.